jakewalsh90/Terraform-Azure/Azure-NetApp-Files-CRR-BaseLab/README.md

 #### Azure NetApp Files

 To start using Azure NetApp files, you will need to create the Active Directory Connections, and then create any shares/replication.
 This lab just creates all the supporting elements.
+For setup videos/guides, please see this post on by blog [https://jakewalsh.co.uk/uk-windows-virtual-desktop-user-group-azure-netapp-files-cross-region-replication/]